manniL/talk-petite-vue-progressive-enhancement-vue-ams-2022/slides/slides.md

   * Not always a green field - not always SPAs - maybe LAMP, maybe Java based monoliths (traditional server-rendered)
   * Actually, most of the projects are "legacy"
     * jQuery/MooTools/...
-  * Sometimes not migratable to SPAs (time/budget/experience?)
+  * Sometimes not migratable to SPAs (time/budget/domain knowledge in the code/experience of the team)
   * But still we want to add interactivity to such projects every now and then as well
     * With a modern approach!
     * Support devices with no JS as well